:::

 ISTA Rules: ISTA International Rules for Seed Testing, published by the International Seed Testing Association; includes standardised definitions, methods and principles to be used in evaluating seed for transactions in international trade.

-Laboratory: entity performing: a) seed testing and sampling or b) seed testing only
+Accredited member: entity performing a) seed testing and sampling, b) seed testing only or c) sampling only.

-Sampling entity: an ISTA member accredited/authorized by ISTA for seed sampling only.
+Sampling entity: an ISTA member accredited/authorised by ISTA for seed sampling only.

 Method: Generic description of a logical sequence of operations used in a particular test, specifying the attribute to be examined, the species, the measuring principles used as well as the possible range, dimension and unit of results.

-Quality manual: Collection of documents which describes quality policy, quality systems and quality practices in the laboratory.
+Quality manual: Collection of documents which describes quality policy, quality management system and quality practices of the accredited member.

-Reference materials: Materials which provide essential traceability and are used to demonstrate the accuracy of results, to calibrate equipment, to monitor laboratory performance, to validate methods, and to enable comparison of methods by use as transfer standards.
+Reference materials: Materials which provide essential traceability and are used to demonstrate the accuracy of results, to calibrate/verify equipment, to monitor accredited member performance, to validate methods, and to enable comparison of methods by use as transfer standards.

-Sampler: A person trained and experienced in seed sampling who is authorised by a laboratory to obtain seed samples.
+Sampler: A person trained and experienced in seed sampling who is authorised by an accredited member to obtain seed samples.

 Validation: The confirmation of conformity with specified requirements for an intended use.